totten/loco/doc/specs.md

     # watch:
     # - FILE_GLOB

+## The "volume" is a special service.
+It automatically appears as a
+## dependency before any other services.
+volume: ...SERVICE_SPEC...

 ## TODO: Support for mixing configurations from a third-party library.
 # include:
 # - URL_OF_TARBALL